 9. Make foil-pack meals — the camping food ideas are endless.

 There are so many different meals you can make wrapped in aluminum foil over a fire.
+Barbecue chicken, fish, or ribs are just a few camping food ideas.
+Prep these at home before you leave and have ready-to-cook meals available for your trip.

 10. Make tacos in a bag for easy and cheap camping food.

 To do this, prepare and cook enough taco-seasoned ground meat for your family before leaving for your camping trip, and store in a cooler.
-It’s also helpful to prepare your toppings ahead of time too, like:
+It’s also helpful to prepare your toppings ahead of time like:

-- chopped lettuce
+• chopped lettuce

-- shredded cheese
+• shredded cheese

-- sour cream
+• sour cream

-- salsa
+• salsa

-- tomatoes
+• tomatoes

 When you’re ready to make this camping food idea, warm the meat over the campfire, then scoop some into a Frito or Doritos bag along with your toppings.
 Shake up the bag and you’re ready to go!

-Don’t forget to save money with coupons!
+Don’t forget to save money with coupons:

 11. Use a craft box to organize camp utensils and silverware.